 - Clean/winterize and store equipment in shed for the winter

-We desire for an apprentice to have mechanical and handyman type skills (ie able to make modest repairs.).
+We desire for an apprentice to have mechanical and handyman type skills (ie able to make modest repairs and use hand tools).
 Additionally, animal handling and equipment operation skills are desired but not required.

 Housing: The lodging is apartment-style housing located right on the ranch.
-It is a two story apartment equipped with a private entryway, two bedrooms, a kitchenette and dining area as well as a bathroom/laundry room.
+It is a two story apartment equipped with a private entryway, two bedrooms, a kitchenette and dining area as well as a private bathroom/laundry room.
 The apartment was remodeled in 2019.
-Internet service will be provided in the apartment.
-The utilities are covered by the ranch, but we expect the apprentice to be contentious about utility usage.
+The utilities are covered by the ranch, but we expect the apprentice to be conscientious about utility usage.
 The housing is for the intern only.

 Laundry: Laundry facilities will be located in the apartment.

 Apprentice should not need extensive household items as the apartment is stocked for a single individual.

 Internet Service: High speed internet is provided free of charge in the apartment and a smart TV was purchased in 2019 for the apartment.

 Time off: Sunday will be a day off from work unless we are working in a busy season.
 Additionally, we try to end the workday early on Saturdays whenever possible.
 We realize everyone needs time away from work.